Your Ultimate Guide to Buying a Vintage Rolex

 The case back of a Vintage Rolex can tell you a lot about the watch more than you’d think.
 Besides the engravings on the inside of the watch case, you can tell how somebody previously treated the watch.
 Improper openings cause illegibility of the engravings as well as scratches and nicks on the outer groves, and that is why Twain Time, as a responsible seller of vintage Watches, only uses proper Rolex tools to open the case back.

 People usually miss checking the crown because of its simplicity.
-Rolex crowns indicate the water-resistance for all its watches.
-For your reference, a Triplock crown has better water-resistance than the Twinlock.
+Rolex crowns indicate the water resistance for all its watches.
+For your reference, a Triplock crown has better water resistance than the Twinlock.
 To know if the crown is authentic, try finding the word “brevet” on the underside of the crown.
 Similarly, you can also find a Triplock & Twinlock symbol over a line (or trio of dots for stainless steel watches) for famous water-resistant models such as the Submariner and the Sea-Dweller.

 A new bracelet is stiff, but you can bend the links to check for yourself.
 When removing the bracelet with a push pin before polishing, it’ll leave trace marks on the case.
 That is why the lugs are often sealed with tape before removing the band.
 But you can see it on the inside of the lug where the pushpin goes into the hole; there, you’ll see scratches made by the pushpin.
 A clear sign of a service polish is the drilled lug hole, or perhaps the sharpness of the lug hole edges.
-Once polished, these lug holes tend to lose the original sharp edges.
+Once polished, these lug holes tend to lose their original sharp edges.

-Moreover, if you’re not sure how a specific reference should look like unpolished, take a closer look at the matte part of the watch with a magnifier.
+Moreover, if you’re not sure how a specific reference should look unpolished, take a closer look at the matte part of the watch with a magnifier.
 The matte parts will tell you if a timepiece has been polished or not.
 And generally, from a collector’s point of view, the fact that the watch is all original or not matters more than if the case is unpolished or not.